hakyimlab/MetaXcan/software/Readme.md

 S-PrediXcan is concerned with obtaining gene-level association tests from ordinary GWAS data.

 Ordinarily, a user would need to obtain/download support data sets comprising of:
-- A Transcriptome Prediction Model database (an example is [here](https://s3.amazonaws.com/imlab-open/Data/MetaXcan/sample_data/DGN-WB_0.5.db))
+- A Transcriptome Prediction Model database (an example is [in the example data](https://uchicago.box.com/s/us7qhue3juubq66tktpogeansahxszg9))
-- A file with the covariance matrices of the SNPs within each gene model (such as [this one](https://s3.amazonaws.com/imlab-open/Data/MetaXcan/sample_data/covariance.DGN-WB_0.5.txt.gz))
+- A file with the covariance matrices of the SNPs within each gene model (such as in [the example data](https://uchicago.box.com/s/us7qhue3juubq66tktpogeansahxszg9))

 And use them to run S-PrediXcan analysis on:
-- GWAS results (such as [these](https://s3.amazonaws.com/imlab-open/Data/MetaXcan/sample_data/GWAS.tar.gz), from  a randomly generated phenotype)
+- GWAS results (such as in  [the example the data](https://uchicago.box.com/s/us7qhue3juubq66tktpogeansahxszg9), from  a randomly generated phenotype)

 However, if you have access to interesting data, you can build your own Transcriptome Prediction Model database